 In the 1840s there were clashes between Māori and Pākehā.
 In Marlborough’s Wairau Valley in 1843, a dispute over land led to bloodshed.
-The war in the north (1845–46) began when Hōne Heke cut down the flagpole flying the British flag at Russell.
-There were also troubles in the 1840s over land in Wellington and Whanganui.
+The war in the north (1845–46) began when Hōne Heke cut down a flagpole flying the British flag at Russell.
+There was also fighting over land in the 1840s in Wellington and Whanganui.
 In the 1850s, disputes between Māori over the sale of land to Europeans kept Taranaki in ferment.

 Land as the issue

 Until the late 1850s, the government managed to purchase enough land to meet settler demands.
 But many Māori became increasingly reluctant to sell their land, which tribes owned collectively.
 The Māori King movement, under the leadership of Wiremu Tāmihana, grew in part out of Māori resistance to land sales.
 Pōtatau Te Wherowhero was chosen as the first Māori King in 1858.

 War in Taranaki and Waikato

 The flashpoint was Taranaki.
 The refusal of Wiremu Kīngi Te Rangitāke to sell land at Waitara led to war in 1860.
 The efforts of Māori to retain their land were depicted by the settlers as a challenge to British sovereignty.
 Māori resistance was effectively crushed after Governor George Grey took war into Waikato in 1863–64.

 Two chiefs, Te Kooti and Tītokowaru, campaigned in the late 1860s, but by 1872 fighting over land had ended.
 Large areas of land were confiscated from ‘rebellious’ tribes.
 A Native Land Court gave land titles to individual Māori, to facilitate sales to Pākehā.